Work in prison

 A person who is incarcerated is considered to be working part-time if the duration of his or her work is less than 35 hours per week or 1771 hours per year.

-Under a part-time contract, the minimum duration work order is 10 hours a week.
+Under a part-time contract, the minimum duration of work is of 10 hours a week.

 There must be adequate time for rest, meals, walking, and educational and recreational activities.